-In order to setup the radio for simplex digital DMR operation, follow these steps:
+To setup the radio for simplex digital DMR operation, follow these steps:

 1. Within the 'Contacts' menu define a 'Contact Name' with the corresponding 'Contact ID' (DMR ID) of the other station you plan to call.
 Set the 'Call Type' to 'Private Call'.
 Serial No Contact name Contact ID Call Type